 There are children all over the world who have never heard of, much less see Santa.
-Yet every Christmas the media pushes the myth of Santa Claus that gets ever more elaborate and complicated as the years go by.
+Yet every Christmas the media pushes the myth of Santa Claus that gets more and more elaborate and complicated as the years go by.

-It used to be that he was a just jolly, benevolent, old man that gives out gifts each year on December 24 and spends the rest of the year making toys.
+It used to be that was just jolly, benevolent, old man who gives out gifts each year on December 24 and spends the rest of the year making toys.

-Now there are depictions that show him working a regular 9-5 jobs some of the time.
-There are tales that there is a limit on the number of Christmases Santa can work (much like a presidential election).
+Now, there are depictions that show him working a regular 9-5 jobs some of the time.
+There are tales that put a limit on the number of Christmases Santa can work (much like a presidential election).

 But here’s the thing, as people who are following Jehovah, what are we supposed to be doing?
 What should we be teaching our children about Saint Nicholas?

-Let’s talk about five of the things that Santa Claus does and the questions we should be asking ourselves as Christians:
+Let's talk about the things Santa Claus does and the questions we should ask ourselves as Christians:

-1) Saint Nick gives gifts to “good children”.
-All year long he compiles this long list of all the world’s children (a list that he supposed checks twice).
-It was estimated in 2014 by UNICEF that there are over 2.2 billion children in the world.
+1) Saint Nick is given gifts to "good children".
+All year long it compiles this long list of all the world's children (a list that has supposedly checks twice).
+It was estimated in 2014 at UNICEF that there are over 2.2 billion children in the world.

 That's a lot of data for one person to collect, not to mention that it's an awful lot to keep straight.

-As Christian parents we teach our children that “all have fallen and come short of the glory of God”, does that make us bad?
-Is Santa going to absolve us from fault if we apologize and repent of our old ways?
+As Christian parents, we teach our children that "all have fallen and come short of the glory of God", does that make us bad?
+Is Santa going to absolutely us from fault if we apologize and repent of our old ways?

 2) Father Christmas climbs down chimneys landing in the fireplace to deliver his gifts.
-At any other time of the year a man who enters other people’s houses by way of any other entrance except a door would be called a thief, so why is this situation different?
+At any other time of the year, a man who enters other people's houses by way of any other entrance except a door would be called, so why is this situation different?